Pearson-Higher-Ed/design/c/inputs/v2.0.0-beta.4/index.md

   - type: section
     name: Labels

   - type: two column
     text: |
+      Labels are always required in order to satisfy accessibility requirements.

       ### Required/Optional
       Use the label to indicate whether a given field is required or optional.

-      **Usage** Only label in the minority case (for example, if 6 fields are required and 2 are optional, only indicate the optional fields).
+      Only label in the minority case (for example, if 6 fields are required and 2 are optional, only indicate the optional fields).
     contents:
       - type: narrow image
         src: ./assets/Inputs_optional_1.png
-        caption: Required and Optional label
+        caption: Required and Optional labels.
       - type: narrow image
         src: ./assets/Inputs_optional_2.png
-        caption: Example using (optional)label in a form
+        caption: Example using (optional) label in a form.

+  - type: section
+    name: Information/Error Text

   - type: two column
     text: |
-      ## Error Inputs State##
-      **Error** is used when a field has been filled out incorrectly.
-This state should always be paired with an explanatory message.

-      **Focused Error** appears when the user focuses an input with an error.

-      **Error with error text** Error text displayed when error occur

-      **Error with information text** Error text displayed below the existing information text
+      Additional instructions or context for an input may appear below the field.
+Prefer this over placeholder text for any information that all users should be able to access.
     contents:
-      - type: wide image
+      - type: narrow image
-        src: ./assets/Inputs_error.png
+        src: ./assets/Inputs_info.png
+        caption: Info text for both fancy and basic styled inputs.

   - type: two column
     text: |
-      ## Information text##
-      Information/description text below the inputs.
+      Any fields that have an error should explain the error with additional text below the field.
+In this case it is colored red and paired with an error state on the form.

+      If necessary, information and error text may appear simultaneously, with error text following the informational.
     contents:
       - type: narrow image
+        src: ./assets/Inputs_error_text.png
+        caption: Error text.
+      - type: narrow image
-          src: ./assets/Inputs_info.png
+        src: ./assets/Inputs_error_text_2.png
+        caption: Simultaneous display of info and error text.

+  - type: section
+    name: Specialized Inputs

   - type: two column
     text: |
-      ## Password Show//Hide##
+      ## Password
-      Show/Hide options for password input
-      - Password input contains inline < a > element that controls whether a user's password is displayed or hidden.
-      - Link options are "Show" or "Hide"
+      The password input includes a show/hide option to turn off obfuscation.
+The value is hidden by default but may be revealed in lower security settings to make it easier for a user to type the intended password.

+      Note the show/hide control is slightly different than the standard link style with the underline appearing on hover/focus.
+This is to mesh with the fancy form style better.
     contents:
       - type: narrow image
         src: ./assets/inputs_password.png
+        caption: Show/Hide password feature in the fancy input style.
+      - type: narrow image
+        src: ./assets/inputs_password_2.png
+        caption: And in the basic input style.

   - type: section
     name: Redlines